-The problem is that it isn’t always easy to keep everything in balance.
-So many things in our modern lifestyles—from stress and processed foods to antibacterial products, food contaminants, and antibiotics in food and as medicine—can deplete the good bacteria in our microbiome, throwing it out of whack.
+A balanced gut microbiome comprises about 85% beneficial bacteria to aid in daily health functions.
+The problem is that keeping everything in balance isn’t always easy.
+So many things in our modern lifestyles—from stress and processed foods to antibacterial products, food contaminants, and antibiotics—can deplete the good bacteria in our microbiome, throwing it out of whack.

-Adding a high-quality daily probiotic formula like Hyperbiotics PRO-15 to your regimen can help to ensure that the good guys are delivered alive deep in your gut, where they can work to keep your mood and energy levels stable.
+Adding a high-quality daily probiotic formula like Hyperbiotics PRO-15 to your regimen can help ensure that the good guys are delivered alive deep in your gut, aiding in healthy mood and energy levels.*

-Thankfully, if we give our body what it needs to keep our gut healthy and strong, our mighty microbes will work overtime to keep us happy, vibrant, and ready to take on the world!References:
+Thankfully, if we give our body what it needs to keep our gut healthy and robust, our mighty microbes will work overtime to keep us happy, vibrant, and ready to take on the world!